 What does an estate insolvency cost?

-Yes, this is an option if the rental income covers the ongoing expenses (loan repayments, utility costs, maintenance).
+Yes, that is an option if the rental income covers the ongoing costs (loan repayments, utilities, maintenance).
 This requires careful calculation.
-Remember, as a landlord, you are still responsible for the property and the debts.
-An accurate comparison of selling vs. renting is advisable here.
+Keep in mind that as a landlord, you remain responsible for the property and the debts.
+An <a href="/blog/geerbtes-haus-verkaufen-oder-vermieten-rechner">accurate calculation of selling versus renting</a> is advisable here.

 What is the difference between estate administration and estate insolvency?

 Inheritance tax is calculated on the net estate value.
-This means the debts are subtracted from the property's value.
-If the estate is insolvent, inheritance tax is generally not payable.
-To be sure, get an initial indication from an inheritance tax calculator.
+This means debts are deducted from the property's value.
+If the estate is insolvent, typically no inheritance tax is due.
+For peace of mind, use an <a href="/blog/erbschaftssteuer-fur-immobilie-vorab-online-kalkulieren">inheritance tax calculator</a> to get an initial indication.